Gravity Falls: Lost Legends: The Jersey Devil's in the Details

 Stan and Ford are separated while exploring the cave.
 The Sibling Brothers reappear and present Ford with photographic proof that Stan stole the chain.
 Stan eventually returns, closely followed by the Jersey Devil.
 All four boys flee, but when Stan and Ford make it to safety, Ford demands to know why Stan stole the chain and lied about it.
 Stan tearfully confesses that he only took the chain because he wanted to customize it for Father's Day in the hopes of earning Filbrick's approval, and he panicked when he accidentally broke the glass case the chain was kept in.

 Before Ford can reply, the Jersey Devil shows up again, but is captured by the Sibling Brothers, who give Ford the chance of taking credit for finding the monster if he gives them the pictures of Stan stealing the chain back so they can collect the reward — otherwise, the Sibling Brothers will frame both Pines twins for the theft.
 Ford allows Shanklin (Stan's pet possum with a knife strapped to its back) to attack the brothers and free the Jersey Devil.
 Overcome with anger, the Sibling Brothers call the Pines twins "freaks", but the circus freaks overhear them, become offended, and begin chasing them as Stan and Ford head home.
 Although Stan returns the chain and Filbrick discovers why Stan stole it, Filbrick still grounds both Stan and Ford for the entire summer, but the twins find solace in each other's company.

 The story ends with a flashforward to present-day Stan and Ford preparing to set sail on the Stan-O-War II, and a short ballad detailing some of their adventures on the seas.

 Epilogue

 Shmebulock breaks the fourth wall by ranting about the potential for the stories he told to be adapted into either a film or miniseries, and also disclosing that he presumably has more adventures for another "season".
-Shmebulock tells the reader of the existence of a secret message hidden in the book, but before he can disclose anything else, his curse returns.
-The secret message was actually located in Comix Up, it said "BILL LIVES."
+Shmebulock tells the reader of the existence of a secret message hidden in the book, but before he can disclose anything else, dawn breaks and his curse goes back into effect.